devab2081/ethical-hacking-learning-daily-log/Day-15/questions.md

-# Questions – Day 15
+### Questions

-- What did I not fully understand today?
+- Which component is most critical for security?
-- What should I revise again?
+- Why should frontend validation not be trusted alone?
-- Interview or thinking questions
+- How can weak backend logic affect the application?